WordPress/gutenberg/docs/designers-developers/designers/design-resources.md

 **How to refine or contribute to the WordPress components React library _(Coming soon)_**

 WordPress components in Figma mirror the live React components.
-Documentation for how to refine or contribute to WordPress components in React coming soon.
+Documentation for how to refine or contribute to WordPress components in React is coming soon.

 If you have questions, please don’t hesitate to ask in the #design channel on the WordPress community Slack.